 These headaches are the most severe.
 You could have intense burning or piercing pain behind or around one eye.
 It can be throbbing or constant.
 The pain can be so bad that most people with cluster headaches can’t sit still and will often pace during an attack.
 On the side of the pain, the eyelid droops, the eye reddens, pupil gets smaller, or the eye makes tears.
 The nostril on that side runs or stuffs up.

 They’re called cluster headaches because they tend to happen in groups.
 You might get them one to three times per day during a cluster period, which may last 2 weeks to 3 months.
 Each headache attack lasts 15 minutes to 3 hours.
 They can wake you up from sleep.
 The headaches may disappear completely (your doctor will call this remission) for months or years, only to come back later.
 Men are three to four times more likely to get them than women.

 You have this type of headache 15 days or more a month for longer than 3 months.
 Some are short.
 Others last more than 4 hours.
 It’s usually one of the four types of primary headache:

-With these, you feel a deep and constant pain in your cheekbones, forehead, or on the bridge of your nose.
+With sinus headaches, you feel a deep and constant pain in your cheekbones, forehead, or on the bridge of your nose.
 They happen when cavities in your head, called sinuses, get inflamed.
 The pain usually comes along with other sinus symptoms, like a runny nose, fullness in the ears, fever, and a swollen face.
 A true sinus headache results from a sinus infection so the gunk that comes out of your nose will be yellow or green, unlike the clear discharge in cluster or migraine headaches.

-These usually starts 2-3 days after a head injury.
+Posttraumatic stress headaches usually starts 2-3 days after a head injury.
 You’ll feel:

 - A dull ache that gets worse from time to time